serena-ni/poca-diary/README.md

 - navigate between pages to see all collected cards

 ## adding idols
-feel free to create a pull request and add any idols you'd like to see!
+feel free to create a pull request and add any idols you'd like to see! (in `idols-data.js`)

 ---